A Local's Guide to The Best Places to Eat in Oahu Hawaii

 B. PATISSERIE AT KONA COFFEE PURVEYORS

-Dairy-free soft serve made from locally grown bananas.
+Banan is dairy-free soft serve made from locally grown bananas and one of the healthiest dessert places to eat on Oahu!
 To be honest, we had mixed reviews about this place.
-I don't generally eat dairy and I do like bananas so I thought it was great!
+I don't generally eat dairy and I do like bananas so I thought it was great.
 I had the dark fantasy.

 My mom and aunt, on the other hand, did not love it.
 If you are allergic or sensitive to dairy, I think it's worth a try :)